-Pelàda is an ongoing oil series.
+Pelàda forms part of Cass' ongoing Water Works series.
 The works — isolated details of Venice — at once celebrate Venice's crumbling charm, whilst simultaneously raising concerns over its future, and the damage caused by the rising level of both the Adriatic and mass tourism.

 The series (when first exhibited) received **** from The Scotsman | Review Text